One Bennett Park

 One Bennett Park is a skyscraper at 451 East Grand Avenue, in the Streeterville neighborhood of Chicago.
 The project was first announced as the building at 451 E. Grand Ave. in July 2014, approved in December 2014, and named One Bennett Park in October 2015.
-The building is named for Edward H. Bennett, the Chicago architect and urban planner who coauthored the 1909 Plan of Chicago.
+Both the building and the adjacent park are named for Edward H. Bennett, the Chicago architect and urban planner who coauthored the 1909 Plan of Chicago.
 The building topped-out in late 2018, and later opened in the spring of 2019.
 It is among Chicago's tallest skyscrapers.

 History and location

 The building was approved in December 2014, the same month Streeterville Organization of Active Residents approved the building.

-The tower will be located in the River East community of the Streeterville neighborhood, a half-block from North Lake Shore Drive.
+The tower is located in the River East community of the Streeterville neighborhood, directly adjacent to Bennett Park and a half-block from North Lake Shore Drive.
 Site prep began for One Bennett Park in early 2016.

 Design

 The building was designed by Robert A.M.
 Stern Architects who have designed similar buildings, such as 15 Central Park West, 30 Park Place, and 220 Central Park South.
 It will reach 843 feet at its architectural height and total 69 stories, making it the 12th tallest building in Chicago.
 The tower will also be overseen by GREC Architects as the Architect of Record.
 Consultants include Thornton Tomasetti as the structural engineer and WMA Consulting Engineers LLC as the MEP/FP Engineer and the sustainability consultant.

 The building has been favorably compared to buildings in New York City.
 It will be his second project in Chicago; previously, he created the plans for the JCDecaux bus shelters.
 451 E. Grand Avenue will be built with a limestone base, while the rest of the building will be precast concrete, similar to many of Stern's buildings elsewhere.
 However, the concrete will be colored and textured to resemble other buildings in the Streeterville area and adhere to the neo-deco and neo-Gothic styles prevalent in Chicago.
 The interiors, including much of the lobby and common spaces, will be designed by Robert A.M.
 Stern Interiors.

 The top two floors will be dedicated to a mechanical penthouse designed to mirror lantern towers and other unique cornices of Chicago skyscrapers.
 The 68th floor will also house a tuned mass damper.
 Due to the tower's narrow profile, the mass damper is intended to decrease the lateral sway from wind at high altitudes and remove any motion discomfort to condominium and penthouse owners near the top.
 While mass dampers are often large, solid masses whose movements are controlled by hydraulic pistons, the damper in One Bennett Park will be a slosh tank damper, using a large tank of water to absorb and alleviate stress from lateral motion.